Will Doherty

 Technical Writer Contractor

-Updated and formatted the user guide for a Palm, Inc., mobile phone for a new hardware platform and a new operating system.
+Updated and formatted a User Guide for a Palm, Inc., mobile phone for Verizon hardware platform and WinMo 6 operating system.
 Project tools included FrameMaker 8 and SVN.
-Five-week rapid turnaround contract under management of Oak Hill Corporation.
+Contract under management of Oak Hill Corporation.

 2006 - present Trance Legends, San Francisco, California